danielfett/draft-dpop/main.md

 authorization server and the protected resource, but are beyond the scope of this specification.

-Resource servers supporting DPoP MUST ensure that the the public key from the DPoP proof matches the pubic key to which the access token is bound.
+Resource servers supporting DPoP MUST ensure that the public key from the DPoP proof matches the pubic key to which the access token is bound.

 ## JWK Thumbprint Confirmation Method {#jwk-thumb-jwt}